Afbcary/curia-regis/README.md

 A suite of tools to advise the king on Dominion gameplay.

+Currently the rank data is a CSV download from [Dominion Card Glicko](https://docs.google.com/spreadsheets/d/1CaVOd1pgAgmjJHXPM1tVMVnlJOLDZaq8BxjW4I1NI1E/edit#gid=0). `Scrape.py` then looks up each card on [wiki.dominionstrategy.com](wiki.dominionstrategy.com) and snags the html for the synergies and antisynergies sections.
+Scrape finishes by writing the data to `cards.js` as a big JSON object.

+A static site provides an easy lookup for the data during gameplay.

 ## Development
 pip install requests

 pip install requests-HTML

 ## Ideas